Bugatti W16 engine

-The Bugatti WR16 is a quad-turbocharged, W16 engine, manufactured under the high-performance luxury sports car marque Bugatti, since 2005.
+The Bugatti W16 is a quad-turbocharged, W16 engine, manufactured under the high-performance luxury sports car marque Bugatti, since 2005.

+The cylinder block and crankcase is made of a forged aluminum alloy with the cylinder bores plasma coated.
+The crankshaft is made of die-forged steel.
+The connecting rods are made of lightweight titanium.
+The cylinder head and valvetrain is made of a cast aluminum alloy.

 Volkswagen is a shareholder of Bugatti stock and shares in the profits of Bugatti products as of 2024.

-In 2021, Bugatti announced the retirement of the W16 engine, making the Bugatti Chiron Super Sport L'Ultime, which ended production in May 2024, the final automobile to use the engine.
+In 2022, Bugatti announced the retirement of the W16 engine, making the Bugatti Mistral, which ended production in July 2026, the final automobile to use the engine.

-Overview

 The W16 engine that Volkswagen Group uses in its Bugatti Veyron and Chiron has a displacement of 8.0 L and four turbochargers.
 It is effectively two narrow-angle VR8 engines (based on the VR6 design) mated at an included angle of 90 degrees on a common crankshaft.

 The most powerful version of this engine, installed in the Bugatti Bolide, generates 1361 kW at 7,000 rpm, and 1364 lbft.